nlathia/nlathia.github.io/_posts/2020-10-18-Automate-boring.md

 ---
 layout: post
 title: "Automate the boring parts"
-description: We're hiring!
-Here's an FAQ post with all the typical questions that I receive.
+description: Hacking on a CLI tool for ML deployments
-categories: [monzo, tech-lead, machine-learning]
+categories: [mlops, machine-learning]
 ---

 About a week ago, I posted this question on the [MLOps community Slack](https://mlops.community/):